awsdocs/amazon-connect-admin-guide/doc_source/related-services-amazon-connect.md

 Amazon Connect uses the following services for ML/AI:
 + Amazon Lex—Lets you create a chatbot to use as Interactive Voice Response \(IVR\)\.
 For more information, see [Add an Amazon Lex bot](amazon-lex.md)\.
 + Amazon Polly—Provides text\-to\-speech in all contact flows\.
 For more information, see [Add text\-to\-speech to prompts](text-to-speech.md) and [SSML tags supported by Amazon Connect](supported-ssml-tags.md)\.
 + Amazon Transcribe—Grabs conversation recordings from Amazon S3, and transcribes them to text so you can review them\.
-For more information, see [Set up recording behavior](set-up-recordings.md) and [Review recorded conversations](review-recorded-conversations.md)\.
 + Amazon Comprehend—Takes the transcription of recordings, and applies speech analytics machine learning to the call to identify sentiment, keywords, adherence to company policies, and more\.
-For more information, see [Analyze conversations using Contact Lens for Amazon Connect](analyze-conversations.md)\.

 ## Messaging<a name="messaging-services"></a>